 Don’t you hate those kind of secrets?
 Read more

 note: The purpose of links is to indicate further information is available on related topics.
-Feel free to donate if you’d like to support this web site.
+Most are independent, but some help support this web site.

 The only thing we have learned from experience is that we learn nothing from experience.

 Problem #1: Most of us start doing things without a way of keeping it organized.